leslyb/git-sql/README.md

 1. In the “Commands” tab, select "Git" in the "Menu Bar" list
 2. Click in the “Add Command” button
-3. Select “External command N”, where N corresponds to the command creation order e.g. "Git commit" command is the "External command 1", then rename it with the command name.
+3. Select “External command N”, where N corresponds to the command creation order e.g. "Git commit" command is the "External command 1", then rename it with the corresponding command name.

 ![](resources/GitSubMenu1.png)